A Bit About Zach

 Zach's academic research has thus far been focused around two distinct areas of ePsychology - the impact of online social media on health, and the role of the internet in supporting bereaved people who are coping with significant loss.
 Zach has an interest in investigating the role of technology in shaping health and healthcare.

 In addition to his academic work, Zach provides psychological services and psychotherapy to both children and adults as a consultant psychologist in private practice.
 He has previously worked as a psychologist in corrective services, secondary and tertiary education, disability and employment services, community not-for-profit organisations, and the public sector.
-Zach is currently accepting new clients at Lilley Place Clinical Psychology in Indooroopilly.
+Zach is currently seeing clients at Lilley Place Clinical Psychology in Indooroopilly, and The Long Gallery Psychologists in Moggill.